TMJ-TMD

 • an injury damaging the joint or bones

-Genetics can also play a role in whether or not you will have TMJ.
+Genetics can also play a role in whether or not you will have TMD.
 Most commonly, though, clenching or grinding your teeth causes TMJ pain.
 Many people don’t even realize they are clenching or grinding their teeth, and it often happens in their sleep!
 Connective tissue diseases, like lupus, can also affect the temporomandibular joint by causing the immune system to attack its own cells and tissues.

 • difficulty opening or closing your mouth